 You can now layer in more accurate demographics, behaviors, and interests for a more focused impression and potential conversion.

 In addition to that, you can use Facebook Custom Audiences to find people who fit the demographic and behavioral blueprint of people who are already converting on your site or landing page.

-Across the 60+ clients that we currently have here at KlientBoost, we find that social advertising (Facebook, Twitter, LinkedIn, and Pinterest) show faster movement through our clients’ funnels when the ppc traffic and call to action offer is set to match each other.
+Across the dozens of clients that we currently have here at KlientBoost, we find that social advertising (Facebook, Twitter, LinkedIn, and Pinterest) show faster movement through our clients’ funnels when the PPC traffic and call to action offer is set to match each other.